HOW WE WORK OUT OUR CARBON FOOTPRINT

 What is an LCA?

+When calculating the LCA of a product, all processes and inputs needed to produce that particular product are considered.
+This includes processes all the way down the supply chain including raw material extraction, as well as dye or post production printing methods used.
 A cradle to grave approach was taken, meaning that the LCA we conduct includes all stages from the beginning to the end of life of our products.
 These stages can be broken down into:

-Finished Goods Processes
+Finished Goods Manufacturing

 Packaging